yiisoft/yii2/UPGRADE.md

 * String types in the MSSQL column schema map were upgraded to Unicode storage types.
 This will have no effect on existing columns, but any new columns you generate via the migrations engine will now store data as Unicode.

+* Output buffering was introduced in the pair of `yii\widgets\ActiveForm::init()` and `::run()`.
+If you override any of these methods, make sure that output buffer handling is not corrupted.

 Upgrade from Yii 2.0.6
 ----------------------